Curve registration by nonparametric goodness-of-fit testing: Introduction

-If the null hypothesis $H_0$ is accepted, then we are in the setting of model (\ref{eq:1}) for the particular case of deformation given by a shift.
-Even if the shifted curve model seems to be a very narrow subclass of models given by (\ref{eq:1}), it plays a central role in several applications.
-To cite a few of them: \parskip=-5pt \begin{description} \item[ECG interpretation:] An electro-cardiogram (ECG) can be seen as a collection of replica of nearly the same signal, up to a time shift.
-Significant informations about heart malformations or diseases can be extracted from the mean signal if we are able to align the available curves, while the deflections would not be so correctly identified if we simply consider the mean of the shifted curves.
-For more details we refer to \cite{TriganoRitov}, where random shifts are considered, and they are estimated along with their common distribution in the asymptotics of a growing number of curves. \item[Road traffic forecast:] In \cite{Loubes06}, a road traffic forecasting procedure is introduced.
-For this, archetypes of the different types of road trafficking behavior on the Parisian highway network are built, using a hierarchical classification method.
-In each obtained cluster, the curves all represent the same events, only randomly shifted in time.
-The mean of the unshifted curves is more significant of a given behavior than the mean of the shifted ones, and hence provides more efficient predictions. \item[Keypoint matching:] An important problem in computer vision is to decide whether two points in a same image or in two different images correspond to the same real-world point.
-The points in images are then usually described by their local neighborhoods.
-More precisely, the regression function of the magnitude of the gradient over the direction of the gradient of the image restricted to a given neighborhood is considered as a local descriptor (cf. the SIFT descriptor~\cite{Lowe}).
-The methodology we shall develop in the present paper allows to test whether two points in images coincide, up to a rotation and an illumination change, since a rotation corresponds to shifting the argument of the regression function by the angle of the rotation. \end{description} \parskip=3pt The problem of estimating the parameters of the deformation is a semiparametric one, since the deformation involves a finite number of parameters that have to be estimated by assuming that the unknown mean template is merely a nuisance parameter.
-In contrast, the testing problem we are concerned with is clearly nonparametric.
-Indeed, both the null hypothesis and the alternative in the context of the present study are nonparametric, \textit{i.e.}, the parameter describing the probability distribution of the observations is infinite-dimensional not only under the alternative but also under the null hypothesis.
-Surprisingly, the statistical literature on this type of testing problems is very scarce.
-Indeed, while \cite{Pouet01} and \cite{Horowitz01} analyze the optimality and the adaptivity of testing procedures in the setting of a parametric null hypothesis against a nonparametric alternative, to the best of our knowledge, the only papers concerned with nonparametric null hypotheses are \cite{Baraudetal03,Baraudetal05} and \cite{Pouet05}.
-Unfortunately, the results derived in \cite{Baraudetal03,Baraudetal05} are inapplicable in our set-up since the null hypothesis in our problem is neither linear nor convex.
-The set-up of \cite{Pouet05} is closer to ours.
-However, they only investigate the minimax rates of separation without providing the asymptotic distribution of the proposed test statistic, which generally results in an overly conservative testing procedure.
-Furthermore, their theoretical framework comprises a condition on the sup-norm-entropy of the null hypothesis, which is irrelevant in our set-up and may be violated.
+Even if the shifted curve model is a very particular instance of the general deformed mean template model, it plays a central role in several applications.
+To cite a few of them: \parskip=-2pt \begin{description}\itemsep=2pt \item[ECG interpretation:]An~electro-cardiogram~(ECG) can be seen as a collection of replica of nearly the same signal, up to a time shift.
+Significant information about heart malformations or diseases can be extracted from the mean signal if we are able to align the available curves.
+For more details we refer to \cite{TriganoRitov}. \item[Road traffic forecast:] In \cite{Loubes06}, a road traffic forecasting procedure is introduced.
+To this end, archetypes of the different types of road trafficking behavior on the Parisian highway network are built, using a hierarchical classification method.
+In each obtained cluster, the curves all represent the same events, only randomly shifted in time. \item[Keypoint matching:] An important problem in computer vision is to decide whether two points in a same image or in two different images correspond to the same real-world point.
+The points in images are then usually described by the regression function of the magnitude of the gradient over the direction of the gradient of the image restricted to a given neighborhood (cf.\ \cite{Lowe}).
+The methodology we shall develop in the present paper allows to test whether two points in images coincide, up to a rotation and an illumination change, since a rotation corresponds to shifting the argument of the regression function by the angle of the rotation. \end{description} \parskip=3pt